FurkanToprak/FurkanToprak/README.md

 # Life Goal #1: Fix the plastic problem.
-- My best guess on how to achieve this is to evolve known plastic-eating bacteria to become more efficient.
+- My best guess on how to achieve this is to evolve [known plastic-eating bacteria](https://www.science.org/doi/10.1126/science.aad6359) to become more efficient.
+- One problem here is that the bacteria _Ideonella sakaiensis_ can only break down PET and cannot break down the plastic completely.
 - I want to create a warehouse of machines that iteratively grow and select the best plastic-eaters.
+This would be a machine similar to the [Morbidostat](https://www.nature.com/articles/nprot.2013.021).
 - I'm looking for people with skills, labor, and funding.
 If you are a biologist, chemist, or roboticist, contact me.

 # Life Goal #2: Invent Neural Search Engine